SAN FRANCISCO (Reuters) - Bill Nguyen is getting what many Silicon Valley entrepreneurs can only dream of: a second shot.

-Nguyen launched the app this week at Facebook’s f8 developer conference, helping introduce Color to the website’s more than 750 million users.
+Nguyen is launching the app Thursday at Facebook’s f8 developer conference, helping introduce Color to the website’s more than 750 million users.

 Hardly anybody used it.
 Critics sneered that venture backers including Sequoia Capital, Bain Capital Ventures and Silicon Valley Bank had thrown away their money.

 Nguyen said he realized within hours after Color’s launch that the company had made a big mistake in requiring users to essentially create new social networks to use it.